huggingface/text-generation-inference/docs/source/quicktour.md

 </Tip>

 Once TGI is running, you can use the `generate` endpoint by doing requests.
 To learn more about how to query the endpoints, check the [Consuming TGI](./basic_tutorials/consuming_tgi) section, where we show examples with utility libraries and UIs.
+Below you can see a simple snippet to query the endpoint.

 <inferencesnippet>